trevorgrayson/necessaryeval/source/_posts/dsky.md

 what weird branch are you on?
 5. command prompt. get to work.

+`isgo` will be run automatically before any `$VERB` you specify.

-see the `install` section if you want to personalize this a bit better.
+See the `install` section if you want to personalize this a bit better.

 #### github